galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 > {: .solution}
 {: .question}

-To analyze the output, we can use the **TMAP** file and perform some text manipulation.
-For example, in order to extract the transcripts fully contained within a reference intron, we can filter for the **class_code** `i`.
+For a more in-depth analysis of the output, we can use the **TMAP** file and perform some text manipulation.
+For example, in order to extract new transcripts fully contained within a reference intron, we can filter for the **class_code** `i`.

 > <hands-on-title>Extract novel transcripts information</hands-on-title>
 >